Old Bridge (Heidelberg)

 The Karl Theodor Bridge (Karl-Theodor-Brücke), commonly known as the Old Bridge (Alte Brücke), is an arch bridge in Heidelberg that crosses the Neckar river.
 It connects the Old City with the eastern part of the Neuenheim district of the city on the opposite bank.
 The current bridge, made of Neckar sandstone and the ninth built on the site, was constructed in 1788 by Elector Charles Theodore, and is one of the best-known landmarks and tourist destinations in Heidelberg.

 History

-Although the Karl Theodor Bridge was completed nearly 250 years ago, compared to the age of Heidelberg it is young.
+Although the Karl Theodor Bridge was completed nearly 250 years ago, it is young compared to the age of Heidelberg.
 The nickname "Old Bridge" dates from the construction of the Theodor Heuss Bridge in 1877 (then known as the Friedrichs Bridge).
 Since the thirteenth century there have been eight bridges on the site; the current bridge is built on their foundations.
 The bridge gate (Brückentor) at the south end of the bridge also dates from the Middle Ages.

+On March 29, 1945, German troops blew up three of the bridge’s arches and two of its pillars, features that were restored after the end of World War II.